Height Percentile Calculator

 It should be noted that the further away from the population mean a given stature is, the larger the probability of an error due to sampling error in surveys.

-Above is the average (mean) height comparison for U.S. citizens aged 0+, while below is the median height of U.S. citizens aged 0-20, again by gender.
+Above is the average (mean) height comparison for U.S. citizens aged 0+.
+Below is the median height of U.S. citizens aged 0-20, by age and by gender (men, women).
+The median age is the value for which half of the population's height is lower than that, and half is higher.

-As you can see, there is a clear trend for height to increase till about adulthood and then decrease slightly for both genders in the late adult years.
+As you can see, there is a clear trend for height to increase for both young boys and girls till about adulthood and then decrease slightly for both genders in the late adult years.
 Due to this later decrease we adjust the mean estimates slightly if your age is in the 70-79 or 80+ range.
 On the other hand, due to the rapid growth of baby boys and baby girls, as well as toddlers, we have more refined data for each month so that a more accurate percentile can be calculated.

 Who is the tallest man?